 Future Prospects: AI and the Next Era of Space Exploration

-The future of space exploration hinges on increasingly sophisticated AI systems.
-Upcoming missions will depend on AI to manage fleets of autonomous probes, conduct complex simulations, and even build infrastructure on the Moon or Mars.
+The future of space exploration relies on increasingly advanced AI systems.
+Upcoming missions will use AI to manage autonomous probe fleets.
+AI will also conduct complex simulations and help build infrastructure on the Moon or Mars.

 - The Artemis Program in the US aims to establish a sustainable human presence on the Moon, with AI systems planned to optimize life support, navigation, and habitat maintenance.
 Early feedback from mission planners rates AI readiness at 4.3/5, reflecting cautious optimism.